203 W Trinity Ave,

 BA in Dance from Connecticut College, 2015; additional training at the American Dance Festival (2008, 2010, 2013, 2019), Bates Dance Festival (2009, 2019) and the Seattle Festival of Dance Improvisation (2015)

 Mauri Terra Connors is a multidisciplinary dance artist located in the countryside of Virginia.
 She makes work with movement, paper, and words.
 She received her BA in Dance with honors from Connecticut College in 2015, where she studied with David Dorfman, Heidi Henderson, Shani Collins-Achille, Lisa Race, and Shawn Hove.
 She has performed with Jenny Davies/ Progeny Dance in Lexington, VA and was a performer in Vicky Virgin’s Arm Dance #1: Forgiveness, a dance for camera, in Brooklyn, NY.
-She has worked extensively with collaborator Mindy Toro to produce indoor and outdoor dance productions, solos, and duets.
-Recent dance collaborators include Bailey Anderson, Heather Rhea O’Connor and Susanna Young.
 Her writing and visual work have been included in Contact Quarterly and About Place Journal.

-Currently she works as Artistic Director of Halestone Dance Studio, located in Lexington, VA, where she teaches creative movement, modern dance, improvisation, repertory and parent-child classes in the public schools and at a studio location.
+From 2018-2021 she was the Artistic Director of Halestone Dance Studio, located in Lexington, VA, where she taught creative movement, modern and contemporary dance, improvisation, choreography, and more at a studio location and in the public schools.
 Her teaching is influenced by her experiences as a forest school educator for parent-child classes, her volunteer work at Boxerwood Education Association and her work as a court appointed special advocate for Blue Ridge CASA.

 $30-70/ hour for a workshop; Fees are negotiable